benjaminmaccini/benjaminmaccini/README.md

 ### Ben Maccini

-Howdy, I'm Ben, a developer with experience in startups, early-stage product development, algorithms and machine learning.
+Howdy, I'm Ben, a Texan developer with experience in startups, early-stage product development, algorithms and machine learning.
 I have spent time in the restaurant industry, local food systems and with retail.
 Food and food-related technologies are my passion.